adrianhuber17/fitness-app/ReadMe.md

 # Cycling Tracker

-Cycling Tracker is a social media for cyclists to track their cycling activities and share with their friends.
+Cycling Tracker is a social media app for cyclists to track their cycling activities and share with their friends.
 Users can upload their rides as a .gpx file and instantly view the ctivity and associated activity data on the home page, along with their friends latest activities.